Federal Court Clerk Externship: Eastern District of New York - Spring 2017

-The Honorable Nicholas G. Garaufis and James Gatta (Pending Faculty Approval), Lecturers-in-Law (2 ungraded academic and 2 ungraded fieldwork credits)
+The Honorable Nicholas G. Garaufis, Adjunct Professor of Law, and James Gatta, Lecturer-in-Law (2 ungraded academic and 2 ungraded fieldwork credits)

 The Federal Court Clerk Externship for the Eastern District of New York provides an in-depth examination of the functioning of the federal trial courts.
 Students will have the opportunity to work with a federal judge, draft opinions, and observe trials, oral arguments and hearings.
-The course will be taught by Judge Nicholas G. Garaufis of the U.S. District Court, Eastern District of New York, and James Gatta, Chief of the Public Integrity Section of the Criminal Division of the US Attorney's office, both of whom have extensive experience in federal court.
+The course will be taught by Judge Nicholas G. Garaufis of the U.S. District Court, Eastern District of New York, and James Gatta, Chief of the Criminal Division of the US Attorney's office, both of whom have extensive experience in federal court.
 Students who satisfy the course requirements will receive 2 academic credits and 2 clinical credits.
+This externship is available only to (1) J.D. students who are U.S. citizens, U.S. permanent residents or have completed one full year of academic residence at Columbia Law School or another accredited U.S. law school; and (2) LL.M.s who are U.S. citizens or U.S. permanent residents.

 During the semester, students will meet weekly on Thursday evenings (6:20 pm-8 pm) at the U.S. District Court, Eastern District (located in Brooklyn Heights) to discuss a number of externship related topics, including: judicial decision-making in various contexts (i.e., settlements, motions, sentencings), judicial ethics, the externship experience, and effective advocacy in civil and criminal litigation.
 Two of the classes will consist of panel discussions on criminal and civil law with experienced litigators and judges.
 Students will also participate in practical criminal and civil advocacy exercises as part of the classroom component.
 The class sessions are mandatory, so students should take that into consideration when applying.
 Please note that travel time to Brooklyn Heights, where the U.S. District Court is located, and where class will be held, is approximately 45 minutes by subway from Morningside Heights.